Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> value

-It becomes a value of the `value` attribute of an HTML input tag.
+It becomes a value of the `value` attribute of an HTML `<input type="checkbox">` tag.

 ### <i class="fa fa-caret-right"></i> label

 A label is an optional string.
 A label is always arranged on the right side of the checkbox.
-Specification of a label will generate an HTML `label` tag with an `id` attribute.
+Specification of a label will generate an HTML `<label>` tag with an `id` attribute.
 The checkbox and the label are connected by the id attribute.
 Only <i class="far fa-square"></i> will be displayed if a label is not specified.

 ### <i class="fa fa-caret-right"></i> checked